 I’ve always found independent wool shops happy to advise on shades.
 Their expertise can be invaluable, especially on more nuanced aspects which may not be accurately reflected in photos e.g. shade vibrancy or whether the yarn has flecks or extra colour tones in it.

 Nothing compares to seeing the true colours with your own eyes at your local yarn store of course.
-But hopefully these tips might help solve your next online yarn shopping colour conundrum. 🙂Posts sometimes include affiliate links more info
+But hopefully these tips might help solve your next online yarn shopping colour conundrum. 🙂Some posts include affiliate links more info